Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 7 Februari 2025 01.32.40 UTC
+- WIB: Jumat, 7 Februari 2025 02.20.29 UTC
-- WITA: Jumat, 7 Februari 2025 02.32.40 UTC
+- WITA: Jumat, 7 Februari 2025 03.20.29 UTC
-- WIT: Jumat, 7 Februari 2025 03.32.40 UTC
+- WIT: Jumat, 7 Februari 2025 04.20.29 UTC

 Kutipan Inspiratif:
-"You will never know what you are capable of until you take that first step and go for it."
+"My task, which I am trying to achieve is, by the power of the written word, to make you hear, to make you feel--it is, before all, to make you see."

-Kategori: motivational
+Kategori: inspirational